jamie-ci/jamie-ci.github.com/source/guides/getting_started.md

     $ bundle install

 Open up the `.jamie.yml` file created in the root of your repository.
 See [The .jamie.yml](/guides/the_jamie_yaml/) section for more information and configuration options.
 You can leave the defaults for now.

+Now, it is time to get testing.
+Use the `--parallel` option to run your tests in parallel.
+Trust us, it's faster!

+    $ bundle exec jamie test